gboncoffee/gboncoffee.github.io/content/posts/notes-on-cpp.md

   don't want to force flush a file output.
 - Avoid `static` duration objects as their initialization and termination processes happens at a not well-defined time.
+- Classes only have RTTI when they're virtual, so, if, for some reason, you (May God help you) need typeinfo for a non-polymorphic class, you must use a placeholder USELESS virtual function like `virtual void ImAClownForCodingInThisShittyLanguage()`.